Antek8/CNAE/CNAE/GCP_Monitoring.md

   - Apply any necessary filters (e.g., by namespace, service, or instance).
 - Save the Chart: Click Save to add the chart to your dashboard.

-## 7. Set Up Alerts
-- Go to Monitoring > Alerting.
-- Click on Create Policy.
-- Define the conditions for your alert (e.g., CPU usage above 80% for 5 minutes).
-- Set up notifications (e.g., email, SMS, webhook) to receive alerts when the conditions are met.
-- Name your alert policy and click Save.

-## 8. Viewing Logs
-- Go to Logging in the Google Cloud Console to view logs from your Kubernetes cluster.
-- Use the query builder to filter logs by resource type, namespace, and other parameters.

 ## Conclusion
 By following these steps, you can reproduce the load generation setup and test the performance of your microservices architecture using Locust.
 You can also set up and view monitoring data in Google Cloud Platform to gain insights into the system's scalability, reliability, and performance under load.
 The generated report and monitoring dashboards will provide valuable metrics for analyzing and improving your microservices.
 ```

-You can simply copy and paste this content into a new Markdown file and save it with a `.md` extension to view it in GitHub.